dqops/dqo/docs/command-line-interface/check.md

 # dqo check command
+The reference of the **check** command in DQOps.
 Commands related to checks and rules